-Random forest is a classification technique proposed by (Breiman, 2001).
-When given a set of class-labeled data, Random Forest builds a set of classification trees.
+Random Forest builds a set of decision trees.
 Each tree is developed from a bootstrap sample from the training data.
-When developing individual trees, an arbitrary subset of attributes is drawn (hence the term "random"), from which the best attribute for the split is selected.
-Classification is based on the majority vote from individually developed tree classifiers in the forest.
+When developing individual trees, an arbitrary subset of attributes is drawn (hence the term "Random"), from which the best attribute for the split is selected.
+The final model is based on the majority vote from individually developed trees in the forest.